Author: Mr. Guy Sela, CEO of SMART! Fertilizer Management software and an international expert in plant nutrition and irrigation.

 Potassium has many different roles in plants:

-Potassium deficiency might cause abnormalities in plants, usually they are growth related.
+Potassium deficiency might cause abnormalities in plants, usually the symptoms are growth related.

 Cholrosis – scorching of plant leaves, with yellowing of the margins of the leaf.
 This is one of the first symptoms of Potassium deficiency.
 Symptoms appear on middle and lower leaves.